bazilinskyy/coupled-sim/README.md

 # Logging
 ## Add variable to the worldlogger
 The logger makes use of a byte stream, thus the order is of importance.
-The location of where to add the variable depends on your own preference.
-In this chapter, I describe how to add data from the varjo HMD to the logger.
+The location of where to add the variable depends on your preference.
+In this chapter, I describe how to add data from the Varjo HMD to the logger.
-I added the distance between the start (passenger) and end the point (pedestrian) of the eye-gaze ray as the variable *distance*.
+I added the distance between the start (passenger) and endpoint (pedestrian) of the eye-gaze ray as the variable *distance*.
 The *distance* variable is defined in the *VarjoGazeRay_CS.cs* script.
 This script is attached to a GameObject called *Gaze*, which is a child of the vehicle prefab.

 **The first step is to make the data usable in other script**, which is done as follows: